wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 ## Why do we OS Upgrade ?

 - WME is completely running inside docker containers, these docker containers are hosted on the Platform Instance's Operating System.
-- Updated Docker versions are been introduced for every OS version, so inorder to maintain updated docker version we expect users to upgrade host OS.
+- Updated Docker versions are been introduced for every OS version, so inorder to maintain an updated docker version we expect users to upgrade the host OS.
 - Beside these points by upgrading you will benefit by getting the latest software, including newly updated security patches.
 - It also comes with the latest upgraded technology in different services along with docker, with every new release and bypasses having to resort to reinstalling and reconfiguring your system.